-- Cleaning operations involving organic solvents shall be periodically reviewed, normally at least once every two years, to identify opportunities for reducing VOC emissions.
-The operator shall be provided with a report on the conclusions of the review. - Where machine cleaning is impractical, manual cleaning may take place and will lead to fugitive emissions. - Emissions should be contained and vented and abated, if appropriate.
-Emissions must comply with the requirements of the emission limit specified in Condition 5. - 37 Cleaning solvents should be dispensed by piston type dispenser or similar contained device, when used on wipes. - Where practicable, fixed equipment shall be cleaned in situ, and such equipment shall, where practicable, be kept enclosed whilst cleaning is carried out. - Where equipment is cleaned off line using organic solvents, cleaning shall be carried out using enclosed cleaning systems, wherever possible.
-Enclosed cleaning systems shall be sealed to prevent emissions whilst in operation, except during purging at the end of the cleaning cycle.
-If this is not practicable, emissions shall be vented to abatement plant where necessary. - Suitable organic solvent containment and spillage equipment shall be readily available in organic solvent handling areas. - 41 Cleaning of particulate matter arrestment plant, coating application plant, and extract ductwork which may contain finely divided materials, shall be carried out so as to minimise emissions into the air. - 42 All spillages shall be cleared as soon as possible; solids by vacuum cleaning, wet methods, or other appropriate techniques.
+34. Cleaning operations involving organic solvents shall be periodically reviewed, normally at least once every two years, to identify opportunities for reducing VOC emissions.
+The operator shall be provided with a report on the conclusions of the review.

+- 35. Where machine cleaning is impractical, manual cleaning may take place and will lead to fugitive emissions. - Emissions should be contained and vented and abated, if appropriate. - Emissions must comply with the requirements of the emission limit specified in Condition 5. - 36.
+Cleaning solvents should be dispensed by piston type dispenser or similar contained device, when used on wipes. - 37.
+Where practicable, fixed equipment shall be cleaned in situ, and such equipment shall, where practicable, be kept enclosed whilst cleaning is carried out. - 38.
+Suitable organic solvent containment and spillage equipment shall be readily available in organic solvent handling areas. - 39.
+Cleaning of particulate matter arrestment plant, coating application plant, and extract ductwork which may contain finely divided materials, shall be carried out so as to minimise emissions into the air. - 40.
+All spillages shall be cleared as soon as possible; solids by vacuum cleaning, wet methods, or other appropriate techniques.